Karan-Malik/prepdata/README.md

   ```

 ### Sub Functions
-These are the functions used inside the main functions and are not necessary for use unless actually required
+These are the functions used inside the main functions

 #### missingVals()